IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-gharris-opsawg-pcap.md

 This value MUST NOT be zero; if no limit was specified, the value should be a number greater than or equal to the largest packet length in the file.

 LinkType (32 bits):
-: an unsigned value that defines, in the lower 16 bits, the link layer type of packets in the file, and optionally indicates the length of the Frame Check Sequence (FCS) of packets in the upper 16 bits.
+: an unsigned value that defines, in the lower 28 bits, the link layer type of packets in the file.

-The list of Standardized Link Layer Type codes is available in [LINKTYPES].
+Frame Cyclic Sequence present (4 bits):
-If bit 5 is set, bits 0 through 3 contain the length of the FCS field at the end of all packets; if bit 5 is not set, the length of the FCS field at the end of all packets is unknown.
+: if the "f" bit is set, then the FCS bits provide the number of bytes of FCS that are appended to each packet.
-Bit 4, and bits 6 through 15, SHOULD be filled with 0 by pcap file writers, and MUST be ignored   by pcap file readers.
+: valid values are between 0 and 7, with ethernet typically having a length of 4 bytes.

 # Packet Record